Understanding MRKH

 - Offer opportunities to participate in research studies that help scientists better understand and improve care

 We maintain a referral network of other specialists at Cincinnati Children’s who are familiar with MRKH and how it can affect different body systems.
-These experts include orthopaedic doctors, kidney doctors, bowel and bladder surgeons, geneticists and audiologists.
+These experts include orthopedic doctors, kidney doctors, bowel and bladder surgeons, geneticists and audiologists.
 As needs arise, we can refer patients to these specialists for care.